vipinsun/TokenTaxonomyFramework-pub/artifacts/token-templates/BaseBranches/HybridFungible/latest/HybridFungible.md

-# FractionalFungible a TTF TokenTemplate
+# HybridFungibleParent a TTF TokenTemplate